Discover the best way to learn German, including immersive, practical learning from the very first lesson.

 - Danke: Thank you

-4. Practice German pronunciation daily
+4. Practise German pronunciation daily

 How to Learn German Grammar

 You’ve dipped your toe into some of the German grammar constructs and modal verbs, but to get to the next level of confidence with the language, you’ll have to really dig in.
-The good part is while German may have lots of structure and rules, that also means it has less irregularities to memorize.
+The good part is while German may have lots of structure and rules, that also means it has less irregularities to memorise.

 Tackle German prepositions and prefixes

 Prepositions are small words that may seem inconsequential, but you’ll find them in nearly every sentence, and they make a big difference in the meaning of words.
 German prepositions can be tricky because they seem abstract, but there are some clues about which cases you should use with them, and we’ll point towards a couple examples and rules that can help.